 By Michael Yee ’17, Veterinary Science Club President

-This past weekend (March 3-5), the Rutgers University Veterinary Science Club took 13 students to attend the national American Pre-Veterinary Medical Association (APVMA) symposium at North Carolina State University.
+On the weekend of March 3rd-5th, the Rutgers University Veterinary Science Club took 13 students to attend the national American Pre-Veterinary Medical Association (APVMA) symposium at North Carolina State University.

 Club members competed in a “Pre-Vet Olympics” that tested a variety of veterinary-related skills.
 Rutgers placed first – out of 52 schools!